opp11/chemtool/README.md

 ------------------------------------------------------------------------------
 To build the command line version, navigate to the parent directory and call

+	make chemtool

+To build the gui version you will need the Qt libs and qt-moc.
+Furthermore, you might need to change some paths in the makefile for the Qt specific stuff, but after that you should be able to build it with

-	make cli
+	make gchemtool

-To build the gui version you are probably better off just doing it yourself.